averyrobbins1/appa/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example:

 ```r
 library(tidyverse)